A Tip for Getting the Edge When Buying Homes in Sacramento

 It must be even tougher to be a buyer’s agent who doesn’t want to tick off a buyer when the buyer insists on offering less than list price.
 It’s amusing to receive a low offer accompanied by a note telling us how much the buyer loves the home.
 They adore this home so much that they want to negotiate on the price.
 I don’t know where some buyers get the idea that making their offer even less attractive gives them a fighting chance or that a seller would be willing to issue a counter offer.
 When a seller has received a dozen offers — some cash and above list — the seller tosses lowball offers in the circular bin.

 It’s difficult to get your head around the fact that a less-than-list price offer could be considered a lowball in today’s market.
-If you’re looking for homes in Sacramento, hire a buyer’s agent who will present the true picture and guide you in the right direction.
+For all the home buyers buying homes in Sacramento, do yourself a favor and hire a buyer’s agent who will present the true picture and guide you in the right direction.
 Otherwise, you may as well go to the park and feed the birds.